Huluvu424242/honey-slideshow/readme.md

 # honey-slideshow

-This component realize an speaker symbol button.
-Its can read a text of DOM elements referenced by an list of ids via voice.
+This component realize an slide show with speaker support by browser speaker api.

 ## installation